-Recent SJPL blog posts have highlighted resources to help you get a great deal on Black Friday or Cyber Monday.
+Recent SJPL blog posts have highlighted resources to help you get a great deal on Black Friday.
 There’s yet another adjective + day-of-the-week holiday coming up, but this time the focus is on giving rather than getting.

 Where did it start?

 Giving Tuesday is a relatively new holiday, created in 2012 by 92NY with additional financial support from an anonymous donor.